NİL f TurkishFrom the Turkish name for the Nile River, derived from Greek

 "my father is alive" in Igbo.
 This name is given to a child when it is believed that he is a reincarnation of his grandfather.

 "father's mother" in Igbo.
-This name is sometimes given to a child when it is believed that she is a reincarnation of her paternal grandmother.
+This name is given in honour of the child's paternal grandmother.

 "mother's mother" in Igbo.
-This name is sometimes given to a child when it is believed that she is a reincarnation of her maternal grandmother.
+This name is given in honour of the child's maternal grandmother.

 乃 (no), a possessive particle, and